 Considerations for Elbow Guards

 Other than fitment, you should consider how well the guards are staying in place.
-In trail riding, your arms are constantly shaking and being rapidly pushed up and down with the handlebars.
-This can cause the guards to slide down out of place and cause issues not only when crashing but by being uncomfortable and forcing you to stop to readjust them.
+In trail riding, your arms are constantly shaking and being rapidly pushed up and down by the handlebars.
+This can cause the guards to slide down out of place and cause issues not only when crashing but by being uncomfortable and forcing you to stop riding to readjust them.

 Summary: Choosing the Best Elbow Protection

 Steer away from the cheap hard elbow pads when selecting your dirt bike gear arsenal and focus on the more lightweight options in the market.
 The elbow sleeve guard designs usually offer a great level of fitment and comfort, plus stay-in-place methods with good protection levels.

 Our current choice for elbow protection comes from Troy Lee Designs and their EGS5500 model.
 These models fit well and offer a great level of protection.
 Sadly they have discontinued their previous model that had a longer forearm protection, so we are now testing other models to find a new favorite.